 In general, assuming you're using a decent 3d program, a clean fresh scene with nothing in it should not crash or show any strange behavior.
 Assuming that to be true, the way to discover the problem in your scene is to get your scene as close to that initial state as possible.
 If you've eliminated every object and effect except one, and the file still crashes, chances are that one remaining object is your problem.

-The following discussion is what I do when someone hands me a 3d file (in 3dstudio max), but can be generalized to other 3d packages.
+The following discussion is what I do when someone hands me a 3d file.
 For the sake of this piece, we'll assume your problem is a crashing file, but again, a similar method can be used if you just have a file that's producing strange results.
 If it is a crasher, remember to save a file every time you change something, so you have something to go back to if your file crashes your 3d program.

-2) Remove any 3rd party plugins.
-Any plugin you're using such as a modifier, a special atmospheric plugin, etc, remove from the scene.
+2) Remove any 3rd party plugins or script, both from your 3d app, and from objects in your scene.
 If it stops crashing, you know it was a plugin compatibility problem, and report which plugin was giving problems.

-4) Assign a plain standard material to all remaining objects in your scene.
+4) Assign a brand new material to all remaining objects in your scene.
 If it stops crashing, it may be a material problem.
-If it does stop crashing, go back and start assigning standard materials to any object that you can while still retaining the crash.
+If it doesn't stop crashing, start assigning a new material to any object that you can while still retaining the crash.

-5) Once you've simplified the number of materials, start simplifying the materials themselves, by slowly turning off reflections, refraction, removing bitmaps, and any other special features you're using in your material.
+5) Once you've simplified the number of materials, take any old materials are start simplifying them, removing nodes, turning off reflections, refraction, removing bitmaps, and any other special features you're using in your material.
 If you find a single material that is crashing, try applying it to a simpler object such as a sphere.
 If it still crashes, then it's probably your material, and not your material interacting with a strange piece of geometry.

-6) Take your current saved file, and merge the objects from that file into a fresh copy of max.
+6) Take your current saved file, and merge the objects from that file into a fresh scene.
 If it doesn't crash, then it may have been a problem somewhere in the settings of your old file (or possibly your file got corrupted somehow).
-Open two copies of max, take your original file and start changing its parameters until you have default values assigned to everything.
+Open two copies of your 3d software, take your original file and start changing its parameters until you have default values assigned to everything.
 Check for crashes while changing parameters to see if you can narrow down which parameter may be causing the crash.
 If it crashes at render, for example, change a parameter, and try rendering.
 Does this still happen if you change all your render defaults back to their default value?
-Does it crash if you change your antialiasing filter?
 If motionblur is turned off?
+If your resolution is default?

 2) Open file